 Under our Supply Licences, there are certain guaranteed standards that we’re obliged to meet relating to billing, metering and customer enquiries, which you can find at ecotricity.co.uk/standards-of-service

 If you are on a deemed contract, we need you to contact us as soon as possible to confirm you want to stay with us on a regular contract.

 If a deemed contract exists, these terms and conditions and your Home Move Pack form the entire agreement between us.

 If there is a deemed contract between us, then the terms headed “Getting you Started”, “Cancellation” and “Leaving us” do not apply to you.

 A deemed contract exists from the date you become responsible for a property that we supply (or if Ofgem has appointed us to be your supplier).
-You are free to switch away at any time with no exit fee.
+On a deemed contract you are free to switch away at any time with no Exit Fee.

 as a tenant or occupier;